 Avoid alcohol at least 24 hours prior to your appointment.
 Alcoholic beverages have similar blood-thinning qualities as aspirin products.
 Best to abstain.

 Avoidance is half the battle when fighting the bruise.
-Knock out these 3 blood thinning culprits and not only will you look like a knock-out, you’ll shine – without the shiner.
+Knock out these 3 blood thinning culprits and not only will you look like a knock-out, but you’ll also shine – without the shiner.

 For further bruise control, homeopathic Arnica Montana and Bromelain offer natural healing support.
 Arnica is a non-irritating extract and is widely used as an anti-inflammatory and provides natural relief from pain, swelling and discoloration.
 For a more extensive list of blood thinning medications, vitamins and supplements or to inquire about Arnica, contact Changes Plastic Surgery & Spa in San Diego, CA.